 Glycated Hemoglobin A1c Test (HBA1C)

 Type 2 diabetes mellitus is rising at an epidemic scale throughout the world.
 Up to a certain moment, diabetes 2 (DM2) develops as a latent pathology which accounts for its late diagnosis and onset of therapy.
 Hence, the high frequency of vascular complications, early disablement, and mortality.
 Therefore, the improvement of screening studies is of primary importance for the detection of metabolic disorders.
-Glycated Hemoglobin A1C test is a simple laboratory screening test that can provide a direct measure of how your body is processing sugar in the blood.
+“The HbA1c blood marker can offer general insight into long‑term sugar trends; discuss any lab testing with your healthcare provider.”

 This article was last reviewed by Svetlana Baloban, Healsens, on January 24, 2020.
 This article was last modified on 13 April 2022.